 In addition to the groups below, Oklahoma City has a variety of hyper-focused meetups (e.g. SQL, Python, Ruby, etc.).
 You’ll find links to many of them in Techlahoma’s helpful list of user group meetups.

-- Big Data in Oklahoma City: This is the biggest data science meetup in the state (600+ members) and meets on the first Thursday of every month.
+Big Data in Oklahoma City: This data science meetup boasts over 1,000+ members) and meets on the first Thursday of every month.
 There are lots of practical talks, presentations, and networking opportunities.

-- Tech on Tap: Hosted by Robert Half Technology, this quarterly meetup is very informal.
+Tech on Tap Meetup: Hosted by Robert Half Technology, this occasional meetup is very informal.
 It’s a chance for data geeks to talk all things technology over craft beer, wine, and light appetizers.

-- Tulsa Data Science: This meetup is the largest group in Tulsa and focuses on deep-dive skills, tool sets, and techniques—Machine Learning (ML), neural networks, supercomputer tours, etc. It often meets at 36º N.
+Tulsa Data Science: This meetup is the largest group in Tulsa and focuses on deep-dive skills, tool sets, and techniques—Machine Learning (ML), neural networks, supercomputer tours, etc.

-- INNOTECH Oklahoma: Billed as the region’s largest business & technology conference & expo, this event is the brainchild of InterWorks, Inc. Sessions tackle a number of data topics (e.g. security, the Cloud), though the conference is typically general in scope.
+INNOTECH Oklahoma: This event is the brainchild of InterWorks, Inc. Sessions tackle a number of data topics (e.g. security, the Cloud), though the conference is typically general in scope.

-With a solid data science degree, you should be in demand—local companies are hungry for IT talent, especially in the capital city.
+With a solid data science degree, you have many job opportunities in Oklahmona, especially in the capital city.
 In terms of fields, you might consider:

-- Bioscience/Life Sciences: Oklahoma City’s Presbyterian Health Foundation Research Park is well-known for incubating bioscience ventures and the CEO of i2E estimates that 40% of its portfolio consists of companies in the life sciences.
+Bioscience/Life Sciences: Oklahoma City’s Presbyterian Health Foundation Research Park is well-known for incubating bioscience ventures.
 Two of the state’s major success stories include Moleculera Labs (autoimmune neurobiology testing) and Cytovance Biologics (biopharmaceutical contract manufacturing).

 Plus, as we mentioned in the intro, remote work is not out of the question.